iiWhiteii/Anote-Text-Classification/README.md

 ![Testing Snapshot 1](https://github.com/Whiteii/Anote-Text-Classification/blob/main/FineLabel/Capture.JPG)

-While the BERT model demonstrates an impressive 93% accuracy on the testing data, it's crucial to acknowledge that real-world applications often involve unstructured data, and we may encounter lower accuracy expectations.
+While the BERT model demonstrates an impressive around 93% accuracy, precision, recall, and f1 on the testing data, it's crucial to acknowledge that real-world applications often involve unstructured data, and we may encounter lower accuracy expectations.
 To tackle this challenge, we employ a technique known as active learning.

 ## BERT Model Accuracy
 ![Testing Snapshot 2](https://github.com/Whiteii/Anote-Text-Classification/blob/main/FineLabel/Capture2.JPG)